syntax53/Nightmare-Redux/README.md

 -UP: added a clear button to clear the current room description
 -UP: when typing room descriptions it will automatically go to the next line
 -UP: MiniMap renamed to "Map Editor"
--FIX: database exporter/importer wasn’t exporting/importing a spell’s level restriction field
+-FIX: database exporter/importer wasn't exporting/importing a spell's level restriction field

 v0.7.0 BETA (09/29/02)